 - Pricing: Subscription-based.

-- Pros: User-friendly, auto-sorting, good for partners/teams.
+- Pros: User-friendly, auto-categorization, good for partners/teams.

 - Cons: Subscription-based; can be pricey.